twplatformlabs/orb-1password/README.md

 Orb for using 1password cloud and connect servers in pipelines.
 See [orb registry](https://circleci.com/developer/orbs/orb/twdps/onepassword) for detailed usage examples.

-NOTE: v3.x.x is a breaking change.
-Review documentation in detail before upgrading.
+NOTE: Breaking changes in v3.x.x
 * Support for the opw (op writer) CLI has been removed
-* `package` command renamed to `install`
+* `package` command renamed to `install`, and os parameter removed
+* `tpl` reworked, different defaults and options
 * `write` command renamed to `write-to-file`

+Review documentation in detail before upgrading.